Adult Baseball, Basketball, and Softball

 Youth Baseball

-Between 1962 and 1974 many young people in the Chuckatuck community played ball on this field.
-J. R. “Sonny” Chapman, Jr., John Kelly, Billy Whitley, Larry Mizelle, Mack Wright, Jerrell G. Honeycutt and many others were very involved in coaching the youth of the area during this time.
+Between 1962 and 1974, many young people in the Chuckatuck community played ball on this field.
+J. R. “Sonny” Chapman, Jr., John Kelly, Billy Whitley, Larry Mizelle, Mack Wright, Jerrell G. Honeycutt, and many others were very involved in coaching the youth of the area during this time.

 Adults involved in the Chuckatuck Sports League as officers or coaches, in addition to Margie, Gary and Charles, included Fred Bew, Lynn Rose, George Youmans, Ann Berard, Linwood Owens, Paul Gwaltney, H. A. “Bud” Donnelly, Aleck Winslow, Cleve Johnson, Chris Jones, Bucky Kelly, Bill Whitley, John Sharrett, Bert Henderson, Robert Kinsey, Marilyn Oliver, Bill Harrell, Bob Everett and Billy Kessinger.
-Other adults contributed by conducting fund raisers and keeping the concession stand running.
+Other adults contributed by conducting fundraisers and keeping the concession stand running.

 Charles Rose and Gary Berard later handed the management of the sports league to Billy Kessinger and Marilyn Oliver.
-In approximately 2000 a flag pole was dedicated to two people in the community who were very involved with baseball in Chuckatuck, John Kelly and Marion Reid.
+In approximately 2000, a flag pole was dedicated to two people in the community who were very involved with baseball in Chuckatuck, John Kelly and Marion Reid.
 Marion lived nearby and was in attendance at many of the games.
 She became known as “the dollar lady” because she would give $1.00 to any child who made a homerun for Chuckatuck.
 This money came from her meager income because of her love of the game and the children.
-By 2005 the number of eligible kids had dwindled or moved to Suffolk Youth Athletic Association activities and the Chuckatuck Sports League became dormant.
+By 2005 the number of eligible kids had dwindled or moved to Suffolk Youth Athletic Association activities, and the Chuckatuck Sports League became dormant.

-In 2006 a girls’ fast pitch softball organization known as Galaxy Fast Pitch comprised of girls from Suffolk and surrounding communities began using the facilities.
-During the 2009-2010 season the various teams, ages 8-23, played 352 games primarily in Virginia and North Carolina.
+In 2006 a girls’ fast pitch softball organization known as Galaxy Fast Pitch, comprised of girls from Suffolk and surrounding communities, began using the facilities.
+During the 2009-2010 season, the various teams, ages 8-23, played 352 games primarily in Virginia and North Carolina.